 Linda Di Fiore

-An active song recitalist, Dr. Di Fiore has performed internationally in Innsbruck, Austria; Rome, Venice, Cremona, Mantua, Sabbioneta, Castelfranco-Veneto, Vietri sul Mare, Italy; Toronto, Canada; and San Juan, Puerto Rico.
-In the U.S. she has performed in Santa Barbara, St. Petersburg, Dallas, Atlanta, Minneapolis, Columbus (GA), Eugene, and Washington, D.C.
+An active song recitalist, Dr. Di Fiore has performed internationally in Innsbruck, Rome, Venice, Cremona, Mantua, Sabbioneta, Castelfranco-Veneto, Vietri sul Mare, Toronto, and San Juan.
+In the U.S. she has performed in St. Petersburg, Dallas, Atlanta, Minneapolis, Columbus (GA), Eugene, Spokane, and Washington, D.C.
 In addition, she has toured England and Scotland as an oratorio soloist and has lectured for the Smithsonian Institution in Vienna and Prague for their music festival tours.

 She has presented master classes for Ft.
-Worth Opera, Seagle Fine Arts Colony, Lyric Opera of Kansas City, Orlando Opera, Opera in the Ozarks, Marcello Conservatory in Venice, Conservatory of Music-San Juan, National Taipei Normal University, Steffani Conservatory in Castelfranco-Veneto, Miami in Salzburg, Voice Centre of Toronto, U. of British Columbia, Wilfred Laurier U., Eastman School of Music, Columbia U. (NYSTA), Carnegie-Mellon, Miami New World School of the Arts, U. of Oregon, U. of Kansas, Vanderbilt, U. of No. Arizona, Montclair State U. of Tennessee-Knoxville, Luther College, U. of So.
-Dakota, Colorado State, U. of Florida, Penn State, U. of Houston, Columbus State, Georgia Southern, Oklahoma State, Oklahoma City U., Texas A & M-Kingsville, Texas Christian U., Murray State, Texas Woman’s U., Valdosta State, U. of Texas-San Antonio, 5-state Cal-Western Regional NATS, NATS-LA, and the national Classical Singer Conventions in LA, Chicago, and Boston.
+Worth Opera, Seagle Fine Arts Colony, Lyric Opera of Kansas City, Orlando Opera, Opera in the Ozarks, Marcello Conservatory in Venice, Conservatory of Music-San Juan, National Taipei Normal University, Steffani Conservatory in Castelfranco-Veneto, Miami in Salzburg, Voice Centre of Toronto, U. of British Columbia, Wilfred Laurier U., Eastman School of Music, Columbia U. (NYSTA), Carnegie-Mellon, Miami New World School of the Arts, U. of Oregon, U. of Kansas, Vanderbilt, Pepperdine, UM-Kansas City, U. of No. Arizona, Montclair State, U. of Tennessee-Knoxville, Luther College, U. of So.
+Dakota, Colorado State, U. of Florida, Penn State, U. of Houston, Columbus State, Georgia Southern, Oklahoma State, Oklahoma City U., Texas A & M-Kingsville, Texas Christian U., Murray State, Texas Woman’s U., Valdosta State, U. of Texas-San Antonio, 5-state Cal-Western Regional NATS in Las Vegas, NATS-LA Chapter, and the national Classical Singer Conventions in LA, Chicago, and Boston.

 National competitions in which her students have won or placed include Metropolitan Opera Council Auditions, Dallas Opera Guild Career Grant Competition, Houston Grand Opera McCullum Competition, Ft.
 Worth Opera McCammon Competition, El Paso Opera Guild Competition, Palm Beach Opera Competition, Birmingham Opera, Bel Canto Competition, National Opera Association, “America’s Got Talent,” The American Prize Competition, MTNA and NATSAA.

 She is in demand as an adjudicator for national and regional level competitions, including the Ziering-Conlon Song Competition, Ft.
-Worth Opera McCammon Competition, Opera Colorado, National Opera Association, AIMS Meistersinger Competition, National Association of Teachers of Singing Artist Award (NATSAA), Classical Singer Competition, Metropolitan Opera Council District Auditions, and numerous concerto competitions at prominent universities throughout the US.
+Worth Opera McCammon Competition, Opera Colorado Guild Competition, National Opera Association, National Association of Teachers of Singing Artist Award (NATSAA), Classical Singer Competition, Metropolitan Opera Council District Auditions, and numerous concerto competitions at prominent universities throughout the US.